 A number of different styles were worn throughout the century.
 Any of these styles could be topped by a padded roll, sometimes arranged in a heart-shape, or a veil, or both.
 Veils were supported by wire frames that exaggerated the shape and were variously draped from the back of the headdress or covered the forehead.

 Nobel headgear became quite elaborate during the period – we have all see the “princess hats” which were actually worn for a period of time.
 Some are very high, other very wide and some gives really different head shapes.
 Married women would generally always wear something on their heads when out in public.
 Women are almost always shown to have their hair styled in some way even in pictures of them dressing or bathing.
 Both men and women would wear hoods with long tails called a liripipe (studshætte).

-This is a post about my research about male underwear during the middle ages and renaissance.
+This is a post about my research about female undergarments during the middle ages and renaissance.
 It is mostly a photo reference post.
 At the end there is a list of neat links.

 While the fashion of the nobles changed quite a lot between 1000 and 1550, the clothing of the common people, particularly the peasants, changed but slowly.
 There were however changes both the the male and female dress.
 This post is mostly peasants and workmen and other country dwellers.
 I think I will do a separate post on artisans, craftsmen, merchants and other city dwellers.
 My focus here is on Northern Europe.